BE Civil Engineering: Career, Skills, Scope, Options, Outlook, Challenges

 What do civil engineers do?

-What skills are important for civil engineers?
+What skills are essential for civil engineers?

 What is the job outlook for civil engineers?